How To Remove Bleach Stain From Your Rug

-Bleach is our friend when it comes to sanitizing an area.
-However, an area rug might be the last place you want bleach touching.
+Bleaching agents come in handy when it comes to sanitizing an area.
+However, an area rug might be the last place you want to sanitize using bleaching!
 Bleach stain is pretty common, and while you can’t restore the color that the bleach has already removed, you can fade out the stain and make it less of an eyesore.

-Mixing two tablespoons of white vinegar for every four cups of warm water is a simple neutralize the bleach stain.
+Mixing two tablespoons of white vinegar for every four cups of warm water is a simple way to neutralize the bleach stain.

-Before applying the mixture to the stain, ensure that all bleach has been rinsed from the rug, otherwise, a chlorine gas that is harmful to our health can be released.
+Before applying the mixture to the stain, ensure that all bleach has been rinsed from the rug; otherwise, chlorine gas may be released, which is harmful to our health.

 After rinsing the spot, apply the solution to the stain.
 Then, repeat the process until some of the colors have returned to the rug.

-If this simple fix doesn’t restore any color, you can try sodium thiosulfate (S.T.).
+If no color is restored yet, you can try sodium thiosulfate (S.T.).
 Soak a white cloth with the S.T. and dab the bleach stain until the fibers are saturated (much like the process of applying white vinegar.)